The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 How to make an almost always correct grammatical decision

-With all verbs of preference, it is almost always better to follow with the gerund, as this will mean that it is something that is a pleasure or enjoyable, or not enjoyable.
+With all verbs of preference, it is almost always better to follow with the gerund.
+This will mean that it is something that is a pleasure or enjoyable, or not enjoyable.
 Think of chocolate if ever you are in doubt.

 The only times when you should consider using the infinitive is when you want to expressly state a reason for your preference, and then only with like, love or hate.